redhat-openstack/website/source/uncategorized/rdo-test-day-kilo.html.md

 *   [Quickstart](Quickstart)
 *   [Workarounds](Workarounds)

-**Note:** We are going to push *'RDO-Manager* testing ahead a few more days to give us time to stabilize the Kilo repositories we depend on.
+**Note:** We are going to push **RDO-Manager** testing ahead a few more days to give us time to stabilize the Kilo repositories we depend on.
 The exact date will be announed on rdo-list but you can expect it to happen during the week of May 11.

 ## Who's Participating